 5:30 pm: The Ghent Belfry

 The Belfry is open until 6 pm and the last admission is at 5:30 pm.
 We just made it!
-Get updated hours before you go on the official website.
+Get updated hours and pricing before you go on the official website.

 6 pm: Dinner in Ghent